Achievable rate region for three user discrete broadcast channel based on coset codes: Achievable rate regions for DBC using partitioned coset codes

-Decoders $2$ and $3$ perform a standard point to point channel decoding.
-For example, decoder $2$ receives $Y_{2}^{n}$ and looks for all codewords in $\lambda_{2}$ that are jointly typical with $Y_{2}^{n}$.
+Decoders $2$ and $3$ perform a standard PTP decoding.
+For example, decoder $2$ receives $Y_{2}^{n}$ and looks for all codewords in $\Lambda_{2}$ that are jointly typical with $Y_{2}^{n}$.
 If it finds all such codewords in a unique bin it declares the corresponding bin index as the decoded message.
 It can be proved by following the technique similar to \cite[Proof of Theorem 1]{201108ISIT_PadPra} that if

-then probability of decoding error at decoders $2$ and $3$ can be made arbitrarily small for sufficiently large $n$.